daranzolin/OLDdaranzolin.github.io/_posts/2017-09-22-ggtextparallels-i.markdown

 The purpose of this post is to introduce `ggtextparallels`, a tool for ~~cheap~~ frugal biblical scholars who don't want to pay for books and other proprietary software.
 Somewhere on the internet Hadley Wickham advises new R developers to find problems and then try and solve them.
-Within that framework, the problem is about [about](https://www.amazon.com/Gospel-Parallels-Comparison-Synoptic-Standard/dp/0840774842) [$70](https://www.amazon.com/Synopsis-Quattuor-Evangeliorum-Bible-Students/dp/3438051303)
+Within that framework, the problem is [about](https://www.amazon.com/Gospel-Parallels-Comparison-Synoptic-Standard/dp/0840774842) [$70](https://www.amazon.com/Synopsis-Quattuor-Evangeliorum-Bible-Students/dp/3438051303)
 (plus shipping and handling) and the solution is `devtools::install_github("daranzolin/ggtextparllels")`.

 <!--more-->